RuilinYang-beta/RuilinYang-beta/README.md

 - 🔨 I am looking for opportunities to work as a frontend/full-stack software engineer.
 - 🕹️ Here are some of my projects: [ruilinYang-beta.github.io](http://ruilinYang-beta.github.io)
 - 🤝 You can reach me at ruilin.yang@protonmail.com.
 - 😊 Fun fact: I have a nephew that looks very much like me!
-And yeah we are good friend!
+And yeah we are good friends!